top of page

 Scrambling over boulders on hike to summit of Pinto Mountain in Joshua Tree National Park

-We had made a conscious decision to turn left in the ravine and delay our climb to the ridge.
-The terrain ahead looked more favorable at this point.
+We deliberately chose to turn left in the ravine and delay our climb to the ridge, since the terrain ahead appeared more favorable at this moment.

 Hiking through wash on way to Pinto Mountain summit in Joshua Tree National Park